Standard C++ Modules

 Support for Reduced BMIs is still experimental, but it may become the default in the future.
 The expected roadmap for Reduced BMIs as of Clang 19.x is:

-1. -fexperimental-modules-reduced-bmi is opt-in for 1~2 releases.
-The period depends on user feedback and may be extended.
+2. For v20.x, -fmodules-reduced-bmi is introduced as an equivalent non-experimental option.
+It is expected to stay opt-in for 1~2 releases, though the period depends on user feedback and may be extended.

 3. Finally, -fmodules-reduced-bmi will be the default.
 When that time comes, the term BMI will refer to the Reduced BMI and the Full BMI will only be meaningful to build systems which elect to support two-phase compilation.